-23. Data retention
+16. Data retention

-Data will not be kept for longer than is necessary and in accordance with the school's retention schedule (see Appendix 1).
+Data will not be kept for longer than is necessary and in accordance with the school's retention schedule.

 Unrequired data will be deleted as soon as practicable.

 Some educational records relating to former students or employees of the school may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts.